MarceloFortesGC/WebSocketGame/docs/en/index.md

 The game consists in simply entering a multiplayer room, move around the screen and watch other players moving.

 ## Development goal
-The main goal on developing this game was to **** knowledge in websockets, messaging services and graylog.
+The main goal on developing this game was to reinforce our knowledge in websockets, messaging services and graylog.

 ## Authors